hensyou/cf-micro-service-architecture/auth-server/README.md

 ```

-Test for a certificate using the Admin Id and Secret:
+Test for a token using the Admin Id and Secret:

 ```bash

 curl adminclient:adminsecret@localhost:8080/oauth/token -d grant_type=client_credentials

 ```

+## Note

+This is not production ready.
+This is designed to simulate the OAuth token flow.